top of page

 Lola

-YESTERDAY IS TODAY'S MEMORIES,
+YESTERDAY IS TODAY'S MEMORY,

-TOMORROW IS TODAY'S DREAMS.
+TOMORROW IS TODAY'S DREAM.

 Mindfulness is about staying in the present moment